 The College Foundation Building Fund is the means through which the College can provide for the future needs of our students.
 Ongoing support by parents is crucial to the development of infrastructure at the College, ensuring that students are offered the best learning opportunities in first class facilities.

 The essential empathy of Marist traditions challenges us to care for all people.
-Established in 2005 with John Eales as Patron and later Matthew Haydn as a co-patron, and named in honour of the Founder of the Marist Brothers, the Champagnat Trust emphasises and expresses those Marist traditions we hold dear.
-The Trust, each year, provides bursaries for boys from families that are financial disadvantaged and might never have the opportunity to experience a Marist education.
+Established in 2005 with John Eales as Patron and later Matthew Hayden as a co-patron, and named in honour of the Founder of the Marist Brothers, the Champagnat Trust emphasises and expresses those Marist traditions we hold dear.
+The Trust, each year, provides bursaries for boys from families that are financially disadvantaged and might never have the opportunity to experience a Marist education.

 The Champagnat Trust provides the benefits and challenges of a Marist education to boys who could not otherwise hope to access them.
 Reflecting Marcellin’s teaching to help the ‘least favoured’, selection is based solely on financial need and the bursaries complement the College’s other scholarships.
 Champagnat Trust bursaries enhance and celebrate the diversity of the College community and generates opportunities for students to make friends with boys from all walks of life.

 The Champagnat Trust Bursary is for tuition, boarding and compulsory fees for day boys and boarders.